Stephan Said: Slash and Burn (Artemis, 2004)

 Said then signed with industry legend Danny Goldberg at Artemis Records.
 His first album backed by a full band, Slash and Burn (2004) merged pop, rock, country, and rap, combining love songs with political poetry, which garnered critical acclaim.
 Several songs, such as the singles "Taking Aim," and "In The Air" criticize not only war and inequality but the role of the music industry in censoring protest and playing culprit to global inequality.
 The single "You Ain't A Cowboy," a send up of President Bush, was released to with TrueMajority as an MP3.
 Billboard Magazine called it the first MP3 ever released for a political action committee – resulting in hundreds of thousands of downloads in the first two weeks.
 The album also includes a ballad in the name of Lee Kyung Hae, the South Korean farmer and organizer who died at the 2003 World Trade Organization demonstrations in Cancun.
 Mexico.
 The lyrics to this song were used as the prologue to the Peter Rosset book Food Is Different: Why the WTO Should Get out of Agriculture.

 During this time, Said earned his Masters in International Affairs at The New School and began publishing opinion articles in the media on globalization, social change, protest music, and censorship.
 When Neil Young said that he felt compelled to release his 2006 album Living with War because young protest singers weren't picking up the torch, Smith published articles on the censorship of socially engaged music in mainstream music in the San Francisco Chronicle and in The Progressive, stating "Where's the voice of protest?
 It's in MTV's trash can.
 Where are today's protest singers?
 They're on the "don't add" list at corporate radio stations, where they've increasingly been placed since FCC deregulation paved the way for the monopolization of the industry."
-He also became a spokesperson for the Electronic Frontier Foundation, and Freemuse, the World Forum on Music and Censorship, and attended the Third Freemuse Conference in Istanbul in 2008.
+He also became a spokesperson for the Electronic Frontier Foundation, and Freemusic, the World Forum on Music and Censorship, and attended the Third Freemuse Conference in Istanbul in 2008.